Sigi Schmid: Seattle Sounders FC

 Schmid was named the first coach of the new expansion franchise, Seattle Sounders FC.
 In their 2009 inaugural season, Seattle defeated D.C.
 United to win the U.S. Open Cup.
 On October 24, 2009, Seattle defeated FC Dallas 2–1, giving Schmid his 125th career MLS regular season win; this win moved Schmid past Bob Bradley for the most wins in MLS history.
 He led Seattle to the playoffs where, in the first round, the Dynamo defeated the team 1–0 in overtime of the second leg.
 Seattle was the first expansion team to make the playoffs in an inaugural season since the 1998 Chicago Fire, when the league was just two years old.

 The team began the 2010 MLS season slowly with injuries to key players that impacted Schmid's starting lineups.
 The team had a record of 4–8–3 over the first 15 games.
 The Sounders also advanced through the preliminary round of the 2010–11 CONCACAF Champions League but failed to get past the group stage.
 The 2010 U.S. Open Cup campaign culminated in Schmid winning his third championship with a 2–1 victory over the Crew at Seattle's Qwest Field.
 No MLS team had previously won back-to-back Open Cups.
 The Sounders rebounded in the second half of the regular season with a 10–2–3 record to qualify for the playoffs.
 The team faced Bruce Arena's Galaxy in the two-legged quarter-final.
 Both coaches are considered to be among the best in the MLS, and it was the first meeting between the two in the playoffs.
 The Sounders lost by a 3–1 aggregate and Arena moved within one game of Schmid's MLS postseason record of 19 wins.

 In 2011, Schmid's Sounders FC had many setbacks and a slow start to the season (the club won just 3 of its first 10 matches).
-Schmid signed a long-term contract extension on July 14, 2011, which could keep him with the club through the 2015 MLS season.
-The extension is dependent on some club options and performance triggers.
+Schmid signed a long-term contract extension on July 14, 2011, potentially keeping him with the club through the 2015 MLS season (depending on club options and performance triggers).
 Although some fans had become frustrated with what they saw as tactical inflexibility and mismanagement of players, general manager Adrian Hanauer praised Schmid's professionalism and success.
 The Sounders went on to finish the regular season with the second-best record in the league at 18 wins, 7 losses, 9 draws, and qualified for the playoffs for a third consecutive year.
 Schmid again led his club to the final of the U.S. Open Cup tournament.
 They defeated the Chicago Fire 2–0 to become the first team since 1968 to win the tournament three times consecutively.
 Seattle also advanced to the knock-out stages of the CONCACAF Champions League.
 However, in the MLS playoffs, Sounders FC was again eliminated from the MLS Cup playoffs in the conference semifinal round by Real Salt Lake.